AbdelH2O/blokbustr/README.md

 ## Architecture

-1. **Watcher Service**: Monitors blockchain events and sends them to SQS queue
+1. **Watcher Service**: Monitors blockchain events and saves them to a database
 2. **Explorer Service**: Consumes events from SQS queue and processes blockchain data
+3. **Identifier Service**: Identifies wallets and their owners (exchanges, etc.)
-3. **Frontend**: Displays analytics and blockchain data to users
+4. **Frontend**: Displays analytics and blockchain data to users

 ## Infrastructure

-The infrastructure is likely managed with AWS CDK, with configuration files in the `infra` directory.
+The infrastructure is managed with AWS CDK, with configuration files in the `infra` directory.

 ## Technologies